 Tools compared: Lynis VS YASAT

-Finding the right tool can be difficult.
+Finding the right tool for the job can be difficult task.
 This sheet compares Lynis and YASAT.

 YASAT describes itself as another simple stupid audit tool to test Linux systems.
 It has many tests for checking the security configuration of the system.